 The 12-ounce hopper has a cylindrical shape and sits at the top tightly with a plastic seal.
 The hopper has a lock to trap the beans inside when removing them.
-OXO has a long frame for the motors to adjust properly and a stainless steel ground container at the bottom.
+OXO has a long frame for the motors to adjust appropriately and a stainless steel ground container at the bottom.

 The machine offers over 15 macro settings and includes micro settings for espresso and french press.